-MS103 : Pre-Calculus, Part II - Part 2 of a 2-semester pre-calculus sequence.
+- MS103: Pre-Calculus, Part II Part 2 of a 2-semester pre-calculus sequence.
 Includes graphs, composite and inverse functions, simultaneous linear equations, matrices, logarithmic and exponential functions, and trigonometric identities and equations.
 Prerequisite: MS102.
 Rec.
 4, Cr.
-2.

-MS110 : Technical Calculus I - Differential and integral calculus of algebraic and transcendental functions; applications, including physical problems, graphing and optimization; and basic integration, indefinite and definite integrals.
+2. - MS110: Technical Calculus I Differential and integral calculus of algebraic and transcendental functions; applications, including physical problems, graphing and optimization; and basic integration, indefinite and definite integrals.
 Prerequisite: MS101 or equivalent.
 Rec.
 4, Cr.
-4.

-MS120 : Technical Calculus II - A second course in calculus, covering further techniques of integration, calculus of transcendental functions, functions of several variables, infinite series, and an introduction to ordinary differential equations.
+4. - MS120: Technical Calculus II A second course in calculus, covering further techniques of integration, calculus of transcendental functions, functions of several variables, infinite series, and an introduction to ordinary differential equations.
 Prerequisite: MS110.
 Rec.
 4, Cr.
-4.

-MS141 : Finite Math - A course designed to develop the mathematical skills considered important for business students and prepare them for business calculus.
+4. - MS141: Finite Math A course designed to develop the mathematical skills considered important for business students and prepare them for business calculus.
 Topics include: algebra review, linear functions, systems of linear equations and matrices, linear programming, the mathematics of finance, logic, sets, elementary probability and statistics, game theory, digraphs and networks, and nonlinear functions.
 Rec.
 4, Cr.
-4.

-MS150 : Calculus I - Functions, analytic geometry, limits, continuity, derivatives of algebraic functions and applications; study of graphs maxima and minima, methods of approximation; and elementary integration, indefinite and definite integrals.
+4. - MS150: Calculus I Functions, analytic geometry, limits, continuity, derivatives of algebraic functions and applications; study of graphs maxima and minima, methods of approximation; and elementary integration, indefinite and definite integrals.
 Rec.
 4, Cr.
-4.

-MS151 : Calculus For Business - A course designed to develop the mathematical skills considered important for business students.
+4. - MS151: Calculus For Business A course designed to develop the mathematical skills considered important for business students.
 The primary emphasis is on the calculus for functions of one variable and its applications.
 Note: It is recommended that students planning to pursue graduate studies or those on an NROTC scholarship should take MS150.
 Prerequisite: MS101 or equivalent.
 Rec.
 4, Cr.
-4.

-MS160 : Calculus II - Applications of the integral, advanced methods of integration, analytic geometry, the calculus of transcendental functions, improper integration, conics and polar coordinates, and the introduction of infinite series and the calculus of several variables.
+4. - MS160: Calculus II Applications of the integral, advanced methods of integration, analytic geometry, the calculus of transcendental functions, improper integration, conics and polar coordinates, and the introduction of infinite series and the calculus of several variables.
 Prerequisite: MS150 or permission of the Mathematics Coordinator.
 Rec.
 4, Cr.
-4.

-MS251 : Prob & Statistics For Eng & Science - An introductory, calculus-based course in probability and statistics with an emphasis on engineering and scientific applications.
+4. - MS251: Prob & Statistics For Eng & Science An introductory, calculus-based course in probability and statistics with an emphasis on engineering and scientific applications.
 Topics include: descriptive statistics; probability (basic probability and discrete and continuous random variables and their distributions); point and interval estimation; hypothesis testing of sample means, proportions, and variances; regression models; use of statistical software.
 Applications will include reliability and experimental design.
 Prerequisites: a Computer Science course or evidence of computer literacy, and MS150.
+Rec.
+3, Cr.
+3. - MS252: Engineering Math I An introduction to applied mathematics useful in applied science and design engineering.
+Topics include infinite series formation, both functional and numerical, in pursuit of non-analytical solution, numerical techniques with emphasis on error analysis, vector calculus and linear algebra.
+Applications include, but are not limited to, chemical reaction, electrical circuits, curvilinear regression for experimental data, oscillatory systems, fluid force, coupled systems and mathematical modeling of dynamic systems.
+Use of computer generated solution is encouraged.
+Prerequisite: MS120 or MS160.
+Rec.
+4, Cr.
+4.

+MS253: Statistics For Business & Management - An introductory, algebra-based course in statistics with an emphasis on business and managerial applications.
+Topics include descriptive statistics; basic probability and random variables; point and interval estimation; hypothesis testing of sample means and proportions; linear regression and correlation; and use of statistical software.
+Applications will include decision making, quality management, statistical process control, and time-series forecasting models.
+Prerequisite: a Computer Science course or evidence of computer literacy.
 Rec.
 3, Cr.
 3.